The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Conclusions

+To illustrate the viability of this mechanism, we have constructed an explicit model based on a iDM paradigm which includes a vector particle mediator $V$ with mass $m_V\sim 1\,$GeV. $V$ decays mainly proceed via a semi-visible leptonic channel, and can mimic effectively the Bhabha signature altering the estimated value of the luminosity at KLOE08, and produce the required excess of semi-visible muonic final states in the KLOE12 and BESIII analyses.
+We have found that in our model the indirect effects by themselves are not sufficient to solve completely the discrepancy between the experimental determination of $a_\mu$ and the prediction.
+However, the vector boson mediator will also contribute directly to $a_\mu$ via genuine NP loop contributions, and we find that when direct and indirect effects are considered together, the $a_\mu$ discrepancy can indeed be solved, (with about $1/4$ of the discrepancy accounted by indirect effects, and $3/4$ by direct loop effects).
 The simple model that we have put forth also provides an adequate light dark matter candidate with a rich phenomenology which might be worthwhile exploring further.
-On the long run, we hope that our work can provide further motivations to the search for similar ``stealthy'' dark photons characterised by the required semi-visible decays, especially considering the fact that to shift significantly the KLOE luminosity the required couplings cannot be too suppressed.
+On the long run, we hope that our work can provide further motivations to the search for similar ``stealthy'' dark photons characterised by the required semi-visible decays.
 Eventually, since the most important effect in our construction is that of shifting $\amhvp$ to larger values, a crucial test of the whole idea could come from the MuonE experiment \cite{Abbiendi:2016xup,Abbiendi:2020sxw}, as well as from new high precision determinations of $\amhvp$ on the lattice.

-Finally, although we have derived our numerical result by focusing on the peculiar case of an iDM scenario, we stress that the mechanism of accommodating the $(g-2)_\mu$ anomalies by hypothesising a new physics effect in the KLOE luminosity determination is completely generic.
-The only requirement is that the final state should contribute sufficiently to large angle Bhabha scattering, while at the same time being characterised by a multi-body final state yielding certain amount of missing energy, in order to escape standard bump searches.

 \paragraph{Note added} As this paper was being finalised, the work~\cite{DiLuzio:2021uty} appeared which studied the possibility of reconciling the data driven and the lattice determinations of $\amhvp$ by invoking a light NP mediator that directly modifies $\shad$.
 The authors concluded that such a possibility is excluded by a number of experimental constraints.
 The NP effect explored in this work is of a completely different nature.
 As we have shown, it can not only reconcile the data driven and lattice determination of $\amhvp$, but it can also bring into agreement the KLOE and BaBar results for $\shad$.